 The short answer is “no”.
 They are different in the way that the sanding pad moves.
 You may find models that offer both random orbit sanding patterns and dual action sanding.
 But if a sander only says one of these – either random orbit or DA – you should understand the difference in how the sander will perform.

-What is a Dual Action or DA Sander?
+What is a DA Sander or What is a Dual-Action Sander?

 A dual-action sander (commonly known as a DA sander) has one mode that locks the sanding pad to spin in a flat-plane circle.
 The second mode moves the pad using an internal bearing, which gives the head a bit of a wobble and creates less friction against the surface.